Marino Perani: International career

 At international level, Perani earned 4 caps and scored 1 goal for the Italy national football team in 1966, and also participated in the 1966 FIFA World Cup in England that year, where Italy suffered a first round elimination following an infamous defeat to North Korea.

 Style of play

 A diminutive, creative, hard-working, and skilful right winger, with an eye for goal, Perani was mainly known for his vision, crossing accuracy, and his ability to cover the flank; he also possessed an accurate long-distance shot.
 Although his performances often proved decisive, he was also known to be inconsistent at times.

 Coaching career

 Following his retirement, Perani worked for his former club Bologna as a coach for the team's youth side, and even coached the senior side during the late 70s.

 Personal life

-He was married with Liliana Innocenti from 1961 until her death the 8 of december 2001.
-In 2014, Perani got married at the age of 75 to the Bolognese business woman Anna Ciano at the Palazzo D'Accursio.
+He was married to Liliana Innocenti from 1961 until her death on 8 December 2001.
+In 2014, Perani got married at the age of 75 to the Bolognese businesswoman Anna Ciano at the Palazzo D'Accursio.